TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 GUS and ES professors are not obligated to write a graduate school letter of recommendation for any student.
 If they agree to write a letter, it is recommended that the following criteria be met.

-The student must have discussed their graduate school interests with the appropriate professors prior to asking for a letter of recommendation – preferably multiple times over the course of several semesters.
+The student must have discussed their graduate school interests with the appropriate professors prior to asking for a letter of recommendation–preferably multiple times over the course of several semesters.

-In order to obtain a letter of recommendation from a professor who specializes in the same area of research that a student plans to pursue in Graduate School (i.e. GIS, urban inequality, environmental planning, planning, international development, etc.), the student must have completed at least one, but preferably two, courses or completed a research project with that professor or conducted.
+In order to obtain a letter of recommendation from a professor who specializes in the same area of research that a student plans to pursue in graduate school (i.e. GIS, urban inequality, environmental planning, planning, international development, etc.), the student must have completed at least one, but preferably two, courses or completed a research project with that professor or conducted.

 If the student is applying to any graduate program that requires the GRE, the exam must have been taken and scores received prior to requesting a letter of recommendation.
 In addition, the student must obtain a minimum score of 1000 (combined verbal and quantitative) on the GRE and have a grade point average of 3.0.